shayanop/Discord-Voltar/README.md

 Hey Peeps,
 Welcome To Voltar Bot's Github Repo,
-We Have Nothing Here Excpet Our Documentation
+We Have Nothing Here Except Our Documentation
 Check Out The Links Below!

 # Links